 - These same factory farms that have such a heavy toll on our environment and on our health also place animals in unacceptable conditions of crowding that don’t allow animals to walk, stretch their limbs, or even turn around.

 Click the image below for more resources on cruelty-free products, animal sanctuaries near you, and ways YOU can get involved to help animals!

 Making a Difference

 It’s important to keep in mind, that one person’s choices can make an enormous difference.
 You can make an even bigger difference—for your health, for the environment, for the animals—by eating fewer animal products!
 It all starts with your next meal.
-Keep posted here on our education page, as well as all of our social media on ways YOU can make a difference!
+Keep posted here on our education page, our social media, AND our Texas VegFest Go Meatless Page! on ways YOU can make a difference!

 - Texas Veg Foundation Facebook: www.facebook.com/TxVeg

 - Texas VegFest Facebook: www.facebook.com/TxVegFest